flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 I'll start by explaining what a framework is.
 I have yet to read a definition of _framework_ that satisfies me, and I think a lot of the hate directed at them stems from a lack of clarity about what exactly they are.
-Are they just libraries?
+Are they just glorified libraries?
 Do they have to be magical?
 Is there some law decreeing that they have to be more trouble than they're worth?
 All this and more shall be revealed.

 I think the utility of frameworks will become evident by describing the purpose they serve and the ways they serve that purpose.
-I also think that the description will clarify what makes a _good_ framework, and provide some diagnostic criteria for why some frameworks end up hurting us.
+The description will also clarify what makes a _good_ framework and explain why some frameworks end up hurting us.
 My hope is that you'll find this discussion interesting and satisfying, and that it will give you a new, useful perspective not just on frameworks but on programming in general.
 Even if you still don't want to use a framework after you finish reading, I hope you'll have a better understanding of the problems frameworks are meant to solve and that this will help you design applications better.

 Frameworks have second-order benefits, and I'll cover those too.
 They make it possible for an ecosystem of reusable components to